TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

 I put that in quotations because if you ask someone working in either Visitors Center, or even locals who are literally walking on the trail when you ask them about it, they will most likely not know what that is.
 I got lucky.

-In the past year, some definition has been given to what is called the Townsend River Walk & Arboretum, which runs parallel to 321 and the Alcoa-Maryville Greenway.
-Check this map, and let me know if you figure it all out, otherwise check back later after I have walked it myself.
+In the past year, some definition has been given to what is more commonly called the Townsend River Walk & Arboretum, which runs parallel to 321 and the Alcoa-Maryville Greenway.

-You will see three traffic lanes of decreasing width- the main highway, a narrow unmarked lane to safely connect exiting traffic to roadside attractions, and an even narrower unmarked lane for pedestrians, bikers, and cyclists.
+You will see three traffic lanes of decreasing width; the main highway, a narrow unmarked lane to safely connect exiting traffic to roadside attractions, and an even narrower unmarked lane for pedestrians, bikers, and cyclists.

 ARTS & CULTURE

-Brush up on local history at the Great Smoky Mountain Heritage Centerand learn about life in the early days.
+Brush up on local history at the Great Smoky Mountain Heritage Center and learn about life in the early days.

 The historic village has several preserved buildings, and the center hosts various classes and events throughout the year.